apache/trafficserver/doc/admin-guide/plugins/rate_limit.en.rst

    value.
 This is a power of 2, so `15` means the largest LRU can hold `32768` entries.
    Note that this option must be bigger then the `--iprep_buckets` setting, for the bucket halfing to function.

+   The default here is `0`, which means the IP reputation filter is not enabled!

+.. option:: --iprep_percentage

+   This is the minimum percentage of the `limit` that the pressure must be at, before we start blocking IPs.
+The default is `0.9` which means `90%`` of the limit.

 .. option:: --iprep_maxage